MarcoNabacino/Fit-DCS/README.md

 ### Command-line scripts
 Fit-DCS is intended to be used as a library, but it also provides some command-line scripts for common tasks.
-These are installed automatically when you install the package via `pip`:
+These are installed automatically with the package:
 - `fitdcs-corr`: Compute autocorrelations from time-tagger data files.
-- `fitdcs-fit`: Fit DCS data created by `fitdcs-corr` with the nonlinear solver, using the semi-infinite forward model.
+- `fitdcs-fit`: Fit DCS data created by `fitdcs-corr` with the nonlinear solver, using the semi-infinite model.

 Keep in mind that these scripts are basic and do not cover all use cases.
 For more complex analyses, it's recommended to use the library directly in your own Python scripts or Jupyter notebooks.